Anna-portfolio/finance-reporting-ai-agent/readme.txt

 ## Overview

-This project presents a conceptual AI agent for financial and operational reporting built using Microsoft Copilot Studio, Power Platform, and Python-based data processing.
+This project presents a Microsoft Copilot Finance Reporting AI Agent for financial and operational reporting built using Microsoft Copilot Studio, Power Platform, and Python-based data processing.

 The agent enables business users to query financial data in natural language and receive structured answers enriched with business insights.